b4rtik/metasploit-execute-assembly/README.md

 The signature of the Main method must match with the parameters that have been set in the module, for example:

-If the property ARGUMENTS is set to "antani sblinda destra" the main method should be "static void main (string [] args)" If the property ARGUMENTS is set to "" the main method should be "static void main ()"
+If the property ARGUMENTS is set to "antani sblinda destra" the main method should be "static void main (string [] args)"<br />
+If the property ARGUMENTS is set to "" the main method should be "static void main ()"

 ## Module options and execution